RAKWireless/Evaluation_Boards/RAK4630/README.md

 # Install lora lib

-We supply a lorawan lib (lorawan/SX126x_Arduino_base) which support ClassA and Class C, region incluing EU868,US915,CN470,AS923,KR920,IN865.
-Use should add it in Arduino like below:
+We supply a lorawan lib (lorawan/SX126x_Arduino_base) which support ClassA and Class C, region including EU868,US915,CN470,AS923,KR920,IN865.
+User should add it in Arduino like below:

 ![](https://github.com/RAKWireless/Wisblock/blob/master/res/4630_install%20lib.png)